adobe/aem-core-forms-components/ui.apps/src/main/content/jcr_root/apps/core/fd/components/aemform/v1/aemform/README.md

 * AEM Forms Pages could be used inside iframe or non-iframe mode

 ### Use Object
-The AEM Form component uses the `com.adobe.cq.forms.core.components.models.aemform.AEMForm` Sling model as its Use-object.
+The AEM Forms Container component uses the `com.adobe.cq.forms.core.components.models.aemform.AEMForm` Sling model as its Use-object.

 ### Edit Dialog Properties
 The following properties are written to JCR for the AEM Form component and are expected to be available as `Resource` properties: